prologin/camisole/doc/index.rst

 code and runs it against the test suite.

-It uses isolate_ as a backend to safely compile and execute source codes using linux kernel features such as namespaces, cgroups, chroot and resources limits.
+It uses isolate_ as a backend to safely compile and execute source codes using Linux kernel features such as namespaces, cgroups, chroot and resources limits.

 |project| is aimed at: